Notre-Dame-de-Grâce—Westmount

 Notre-Dame-de-Grâce—Westmount is a federal electoral district in Quebec.
 It encompasses areas formerly included in the electoral districts of Notre-Dame-de-Grâce—Lachine (40%), Westmount—Ville-Marie (59%) and Outremont (1%).

 Notre-Dame-de-Grâce—Westmount was created by the 2012 federal electoral boundaries redistribution and was legally defined in the 2013 representation order.
-It came into effect upon the call of the 42nd Canadian federal election, which took place 19 October 2015.
+It came into effect upon the call of the 42nd Canadian federal election, which took place on October 19, 2015.

 Geography

-The riding includes the towns of Westmount and Montreal West as well as part of the borough of Côte-des-Neiges–Notre-Dame-de-Grâce in Montreal.
+The riding includes the towns of Westmount and Montreal West as well as the neighbourhood of Notre-Dame-de-Grâce in the borough of Côte-des-Neiges–Notre-Dame-de-Grâce, and a small part of the borough of Ville-Marie surrounding Îlot-Trafalgar-Gleneagles in Montreal.

+In the last few elections, the Liberals have dominated throughout the riding, winning a majority of the vote in every neighbourhood.
+Their strongest neighbourhoods are the Loyola section Notre-Dame-de-Grâce, Montreal West and the area around Îlot-Trafalgar-Gleneagles.
+The NDP is strongest in Notre-Dame-de-Grâce District, while the Tories are strongest in Westmount.